 Pepperdine Law’s online Master of Legal Studies (MLS) provides mid-career specialists and professionals with a foundational understanding of the US legal system and its interaction across a number of core disciplines.
 The Master of Legal Studies from Pepperdine Law also incorporates methods in dispute resolution across the curriculum to address the skills needed to resolve conflict in business, leadership and diplomacy.

-While the majority of the learning takes place online, Pepperdine’s Master of Legal Studies is a hybrid program that requires students to attend two on-campus residencies.
+While the majority of the learning takes place online, students visit campus twice to enhance online learning experience with two residencies.
 These residencies allow students to apply the skills they’ve gained in class and build lifelong connections with their professors and peers.
 They are also opportunities for online students to visit Pepperdine’s campus in Malibu, CA, which has been ranked one of the most beautiful in the country by The Princeton Review.

 The program format allows students to complete weekly course work on their own schedule and discuss relevant topics with Pepperdine Law faculty members during live, online classes.
 No GRE or LSAT scores are required to apply.